matthew-tfs/mjcb.io/content/cookie-policy.md

 ## Why Are Cookies Used on This Website? ##

-There are third-party cookies used on this website, and that is for Google Analytics.
-This is used entirely for reporting purposes and those cookies are not used in any other way.
+There are no third-party cookies used on this website.

-For more information on how your information is used on this website, please refer to the [Privacy Policy](/privacy-policy).
+For more information on how your information is used on this website, please refer to the [Privacy Policy](/privacy-policy/).

 ## How Can I Control Cookies? ##

 Your internet browser should allow you to disable cookies for specific websites, or for all websites altogether.

-Disabling cookies on this website, or specifically for Google Analytics, will not affect the functionality of this website in any way whatsoever.
+Disabling cookies on this website will not affect the functionality of this website in any way whatsoever.

 ## Contact Information ##